mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 <td>40,515</td>
 </tr>
 </table>

 #### Discussion

-These numbers demonstrate the ability for Webchart to generate and display with a stylesheet CCDA documents within the system.
+These numbers demonstrate the ability for WebChart EHR to generate and display with a stylesheet CCDA documents within the system.
 While significantly more documents were uploaded into WebChart EHR than were viewed, all 40,515 document views that did occur were successful.
 No errors were reported by clients.

 ### Measure 8: Application Access Documentation